somethingweird/docker/README.md

 # Docker
 I started this project because I wanted to learn Docker.
-In addition to learning Docker I get to practice Nodejs / Express.
+In addition to learning Docker I get to practice Nodejs / Express / Bootstrap / Open-Iconic / JQuery

 ## Road Map
 Sept 2017 - get a simple prototype working by the end of the month.
 Make a version number